-- i.
+- d.
+Applicable Standards include, but are not limited, to the following: - i.
+SEFA 1 "Laboratory Fume Hoods Recommended Practices" - ii.
+UL 1805 Laboratory Hoods and Cabinets - iii.
+OSHA Laboratory Standard Guidelines - iv.
+ASHRAE 110-95: Method of Testing Performance of Laboratory Fume Hoods - v.
+NFPA 30: Flammable and Combustible Liquids Code - vi.
+NFPA 45 "Standard for Fire Protection for Laboratories Using Chemicals" - vii.
+SEFA 8, Recommended Practices for Laboratory Grade Furniture, Casework, Shelving and Tables - viii.
+ACGIH "Industrial Ventilation Manual" - e.
+Location - i.
 Fume hood locations in alcoves shall be reviewed for containment and cross-drafts.
 Fume hoods shall have adequate space in front of the hood (5' optimal, width of the hood minimum), and space from the wall (6" minimum).
 Avoid placement of fume hoods against the wall as they tend not to perform well. - ii.
-Provide standard fume hood widths/sizes (4', 5', 6' and 8') per program requirements.

-f.
-Fume Hood Exhaust Rate
+Provide standard fume hood widths/sizes (4', 5', 6' and 8') per program requirements. - f.
+Fume Hood Exhaust Rate - i.

-- i.
 Exhaust air requirements for fume hoods shall be based on high efficiency/ low flow fume hoods expected to maintain an average face velocity of 60 fpm or less with the sash at full open position. - g.
-Funehoods shall have a combination sash sensor/exhaust control for energy savings.
+Fumehoods shall have a combination sash sensor/exhaust control for energy savings.
 The sensor shall be located in a highly visible location.
 At the time of writing only two manufacturers provide fumehood controls, Phoenix and Tech Air.
 The contact for the sensor shall be provided by the controls manufacturer.
 The HVAC controls specification shall be coordinated to have fumehood control devices factory-installed by the fumehood manufacturer. - h.
 Occupancy sensors shall be provided to fume hoods and they shall control the air velocity (flow) of the hood depending on the number of occupants working in front of the hood.
 Depending upon the nature of the teaching and - i.
-Fume hood shall be designed to minimize static pressure drop through hood. - i.
-Fume Hood Sound Level - Hoods operating with 60 fpm face velocity shall have a maximum sound level of 60 dBA measured at 36" distance from, and perpendicular to, face of fume hood.

-k.
-Power Circuits for Fumehoods:
+Fume hood shall be designed to minimize static pressure drop through hood. - j.
+Fume Hood Sound Level - i.
+Hoods operating with 60 fpm face velocity shall have a maximum sound level of 60 dBA measured at 36" distance from, and perpendicular to, face of fume hood. - k.
+Power Circuits for Fumehoods: - i.

-- i.
 Power circuits shall be provided for: face duplex outlets, lighting, and equipment cabinets below the fumehood such as vacuum cabinets.
 Airflow monitoring devices shall be powered by the emergency power circuit or BAS.
 End users shall confirm that the circuits and locations support the intended activities at the fume hood. - ii.
 UL listed, flush-mounted, prewired, 20 amp rated, 120 volt duplex GFCI type, one on each side of hood typical; at ADA-designated accessible hoods, provide, one receptacle only and replace the other receptacle with light switch.

-Fume Hood Lighting

-- i.
-Provide average 80 foot candles illumination level measured at work surface inside hood. - ii.
+- I. Fume Hood Lighting - i.
+Provide average 80-foot candles illumination level measured at work surface inside hood. - ii.
 Interior Hood Lighting: - a.
 Provide protected LED lighting fixture with two lamps, 32W - b.
 Lighting shall be controlled via exterior-mounted switch. - c.
 Lamp Protection: Provide safety glass panel cemented and sealed to the hood roof. - iii.
 Light fixture shall be chemical-resistant and rated for exposure to chemicals and fumes as necessary.